 The qualification can be completed in one year of full-time study or longer if studied part-time.

 Details of licensing requirements can be found on the Immigration Advisers Authority website.
 We recommend that you check your eligibility for a licence by reading section 15 of the Immigration Advisers Licensing Act 2007.

 Learning in this qualification is sequential.
-All coursework and exams for courses 1-4 must be successfully completed before moving on to courses 5-8.
+All coursework and exams for courses LAWS6015, LAWS7012, LAWS7013 and LAWS7014 must be successfully completed before studying any subsequent courses.

 There is no requirement to come to New Zealand to study for this qualification.
 Study visas are not issued for this programme.